Floating-Knobs/Cuisine_Hardware/README.md

 Our own libraries will be released for the specific hardware features of Cuisine, ensuring optimal performance and ease of use for developers.

-Library planned for realease :
+Library planned for release :
 - Endless potentiometer
 - Keyboard
 - Gate input